Grace, Julia, Mia, and Simon - 2023

 Inclement Weather Policy

 If you are working a UWC shift, bad weather is upon us, and you feel that you need to leave before the end of your shift to get home safely, you may do so (even if JMU has been slow to officially close).
-Just talk to or email Rudy so that we can block off the schedule and/or inform clients.
+Just talk to or email Rudy or Emily so that we can block off the schedule and/or inform clients.

 Filing Off-Schedule Reports